tomlurge/converTor/docs/notes.md

 # NOTES

-## conversion of 09-2016 takes about 40 minutes
+## conversion of 09-2016 to parquet.snappy takes about 40 minutes

-    on a MacBook Pro 2015 2,8 GHz Core i7, 16GB, 1TB SSD
+    on a MacBook Pro 2015 2,8 GHz Core i7, 16GB RAM, 1TB SSD

 ## identity - how to establish identity on converted descriptors